dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T484: Balance between safety and privacy is crucial.
+### T484: Balance is needed between security and privacy.

 |Support|
 |---|